EXXETA/wordpress-plugin-donations/wp/README.md

 This plugin is shipped with self-contained responsive CSS styles without dependencies to a specific theme or framework.
 Although the styles should work in most setups there are situations when you want to modify the styles, e.g. if you use special fonts or a special theme.
-Feel free to overwrite the styles as you want as long as there are no major differences in regard to contents and copyright.
+Feel free to overwrite the styles as you want as long as there are no major differences in regard to content and copyright.

-Officialy this plugin is developed and tested with the Theme `Shophistic Lite`.
+Officially this plugin is developed and tested with the Theme `Shophistic Lite`.

 *NOTE*: Styles are included by WordPress only if the banner was placed into a page/post or if the mini-banner integration is enabled.